How Miley Cyrus Is Redefining Romance After Liam Hemsworth Marriage

 Fast-forward to today and the couple is still enjoying every moment of the newlywed phase.
 At the same time, Miley is sharing one of the many reasons why it was finally time to say "I Do."

 "The reason that people get married sometimes can be old-fashioned, but I think the reason we got married isn't old-fashioned—I actually think it's kind of New Age.
-We're redefining, to be f--king frank, what it looks like for someone that's a queer person like myself to be in a hetero relationship," she shared in the March issue of Vogue.
+We're redefining, to be f--king frank, what it looks like for someone that's a queer person like myself to be in a hetero relationship," she shared in the March issue of Vanity Fair.
 "A big part of my pride and my identity is being a queer person.
 What I preach is: People fall in love with people, not gender, not looks, not whatever.
 What I'm in love with exists on almost a spiritual level."

 Miley continued, "It has nothing to do with sexuality.
 Relationships and partnerships in a new generation—I don't think they have so much to do with sexuality or gender.
 Sex is actually a small part, and gender is a very small, almost irrelevant part of relationships."